gensecaihq/react2shell-scanner/README.md

 ## What is CVE-2025-55182?

+On November 29th, 2025, security researcher Lachlan Davidson discovered and responsibly disclosed a critical vulnerability in React Server Components.
+The flaw exists in how React decodes payloads sent to React Server Function endpoints, allowing unauthenticated attackers to achieve remote code execution on affected servers without any user interaction.

-CVE-2025-55182 is a critical pre-auth RCE vulnerability affecting React Server Components (RSC) and frameworks using the RSC "Flight" protocol.
-The vulnerability is caused by unsafe deserialization of RSC payloads, allowing attackers to execute arbitrary code on affected servers.
+CVE-2025-55182 is rated CVSS 10.0 (Critical) and affects React Server Components (RSC) and frameworks using the RSC "Flight" protocol.

 **Affected Packages:**
 - `react-server-dom-webpack` 19.0.0, 19.1.0-19.1.1, 19.2.0